microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 ### Compatibility

-On downlevel versions of Windows that do not understand (or expect) this manifest field, applications will allocate consoles as specified by their image subsystem (described in the [abstract](#abstract) above).

 An existing application opting into **inheritOnly** may constitute a breaking change, but the scope of the breakage is restricted to that application and is expected to be managed by the application.